Haivision/srt/docs/handshake.md

  - `PH_TIMESTAMP`
  - `PH_ID`

-Their interpretation largely depends on what type of the packet is; only the `PH_ID` field is always interpreted as "target socket ID", although this value may also be a special value 0, which means that this is a connection request. `PH_TIMESTAMP` is usually the time when the packet was sent, although its real interpretation may vary depending on the type, and it's not important for the handshake.
-Most important here are first two fields, which's interpretation mainly depends on the most significant bit in the `PH_SEQNO` major field:
+Their interpretation largely depends on the type of packet.
+Simple explanation may be provided for:

+ - `PH_ID`: Target Socket ID, to which the packet should be dispatched, although it may have a special value 0, when the packet is a connection request
+- `PH_TIMESTAMP`: Usually the time when the packet was sent, although the real interpretation may vary depending on the type, and it's not important for the handshake

+Most important here are first two fields, the interpretation of which mainly depends on the most significant bit in the `PH_SEQNO` major field:

  - 1: Control packet
  - 0: Data (payload) packet